What is Charcoal?

 Why do we make our own Charcoal?

 To our knowledge, no one in North America is selling softwood charcoal so making it is the only source for now.
-Barbeque charcoal, usually made from hardwood, does not release its heat as quickly and tends to break down into smaller, heavier particles that clog the airflow as it burns.
+Barbeque charcoal, usually made from hardwood, does not release its heat as quickly and tends to break down into smaller particles that clog the airflow as it burns.
 We also like the idea of diverting wood scrap from the waste stream and turning it into something useful.
 Creating a clean, efficient fuel source from scrap is a fulfilling task and working with softwood charcoal is a pleasure that every ‘smith should experience.

 Making Blacksmithing Charcoal by Hand

 The raw material for our charcoal is deadfall or standing dead pine or short pieces of construction and mill waste wood.
 These scraps of wood normally end up burned or in the landfill unless one of our local construction, milling, or woodworking friends calls us to pick them up.
-These pieces work perfectly for us because they are softwood, clean, dry, bark-free, nail-free, and short enough to fit in the charcoal kiln without sawing.
+These pieces work well because they are softwood, clean, dry, bark-free, nail-free, and short enough to fit in the charcoal kiln without sawing.
 Tree removal is sometimes a good source of Red Pine, the material of choice for swordsmithing in Japan.

-Once the dry wood is split into smaller pieces and stacked loosely almost to the top of the charcoal chamber, the kiln is closed and covered with an insulation layer.
-A small fire is started in the combustion chamber and soon the chimney begins to produce very wet, low temperature steam.
+Once the dry wood is split into appropriate sized pieces and stacked loosely almost to the top of the kiln, the kiln is mouth is closed with bricks and stones and sealed with earthen plaster.
+A fire is started inside the small intake opening and soon the chimney begins to produce very wet, low temperature steam.
 The purpose of maintaining this fire is twofold, to create heat for driving out water and impurities, and to use up the oxygen coming into the kiln.
-Depending on the size of the wood inside, after two to six hours, the smoke changes abruptly to bluish and almost clear.
-This is an indicator that the water is gone and the wood should be mostly converted to charcoal but not overcooked yet.
-Within five minutes, we seal all openings to stop the process and let it cool.
+After several hours, the smoke changes to bluish and almost clear indicating that the water is gone and the wood has been converted to charcoal.

 If the kiln is opened while the charcoal is still hot, it will burst into flame and all of the charcoal will turn to ash and be lost.
 It is important to keep it sealed as much as possible and let the kiln cool completely before opening it up.
-For this reason, we remove the chimney and block all openings to the kiln with bricks and soil mixed with ash and leave it overnight.
-The next day we open the kiln and check the finished charcoal.
-If the kiln is insulated on the top and the sides, at least 90% of the wood will be cooked and less than 10% will be brown charcoal that will need to be cycled in the next batch.
+For this reason, the chimney is blocked and all openings to the kiln are sealed with bricks and clay plaster to be left overnight.
+After a couple of days the kiln can be opened and the finished charcoal inspected.
+Depending on the moisture level of the wood and the fire monitoring, more than 90% of the wood should be cooked and less than 10% will remain as brown charcoal, needing to be cycled again in the next batch.

 Chopping & Sorting

-If all has gone according to plan, the wood has turned into shiny black charcoal and is light and brittle sounding when tapped but not crumbly and soft.
-We chop and screen it into 1-2 inch cubes and store it in metal containers awaiting use in the forge.
-One kiln load might yield about three galvanized garbage cans full, depending on the type of work this should be enough charcoal to work for several days to a few weeks in the blacksmith shop.
-We often run two or three batches one day after another but one good one is enough to fill up the large metal bin in the shop.
+If all has gone according to plan, the wood has turned into shiny black charcoal and is very light and brittle sounding when tapped but not overly crumbly and soft.
+It is chopped and screened into 1-2 inch cubes and stored in a metal container awaiting use in the forge.
+Depending on the type of work, one kiln load might yield enough charcoal to do the forge work for two or three large tanto.
 The video below shows some of the differences between good softwood bladesmithing charcoal and poorer quality “overcooked” biochar type charcoal.

 Sumi Kiri San Nen